lucasdotvin/laravel-soulbscription/README.md

 $subscriber->subscription->renew();
 ```

+> This method will fire a `SubscriptionRenewed(Subscription $subscription)` event.

 It will calculate a new expiration based on the current date.

 #### Canceling

 > There is a thing to keep in mind when canceling a subscription: it won't revoke the access immediately.
 To avoid making you need to handle refunds of any kind, we keep the subscription active and just mark it as canceled, so you just have to not renew it in the future.
-If you need to suspend a subscription immediately, give a look on the method `suspend()`.
+If you need to suppress a subscription immediately, give a look on the method `suppress()`.

 To cancel a subscription, use the method `cancel()`: